Foso/Cabret-Log/Readme.md

  *  <kbd>gradle-plugin</kbd> - This module contains the gradle plugin which trigger the two compiler plugins
  *  <kbd>annotations</kbd> - This module contains the debuglog annotations

-## Usage
-For now the plugin only exists in this project.
-Maybe i will upload it to MavenCentral, when i make some more changes.

-If you want to try it you can:
-Run the Android app inside androidSample or run the main() inside /src

 ### Find this project useful ? :heart:
 * Support it by clicking the :star: button on the upper right of this page. :v: